zhutra/7zExtractor/README.md

 ```
   <archive_file>                        Required.
 Path to file
   --to <destination_folder>             Required.
 If it doesn't exist, it will be created
   --re "new_name"                       Optional.
-Rename the extracted folder
+Rename the extracted folder with
   --from "..." or ...
 Optional.
 Match a folder to extract from
 ```